 2. Howl by Allen Ginsberg, 1956

 Howl, by Allen Ginsberg, was published in 1956.
 The poem has several sections that come together to create a beautiful, moving picture.
 The poem talks about the best minds being suppressed by materialism.
-Then, the poet goes on to define these best minds as artists, musicians, and even psychiatric patients.
-Finally, the poem also talks about the culprits for this destruction as war, mainstream culture, and capitalism.
+Then, the poet defines these best minds as artists, musicians, and even psychiatric patients.
+Finally, the poem also discusses the culprits for this destruction: war, mainstream culture, and capitalism.

 3. I Carry Your Heart With Me by E. E. Cummings, 1952

 I Carry Your Heart With Me is one of the most popular poems published by E. E. Cummings.
 Cummings is widely regarded as one of the greatest poets ever.
 His works are known for their unusual, creative, and impactful freezing.
 Even though this poem is similar to a sonnet, it features a lot of twists that make it a free verse poem.

 In this work, the poet talks about love’s role in his life.
 His vivid descriptions make it easy for people to relate to this work.
 It frequently makes appearances at important events, and it has become one of the most popular love poems of all time.

 4. The Love Song of J. Alfred Prufrock by T. S. Eliot, 1915